ochmanskide/quarkus.jpa-example/README.md

 last updated: Sun Sep 11 21:56:01 CEST 2022

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
-&nbsp;

-&nbsp;

 ## Table of Contents: